The Wear and Tear of Obesity: the Burden of Weight in Joint Disease

 For example, with OA, while the Framingham study showed that even being slightly overweight significantly increased the incidence of OA in women, they also found that losing 11 pounds reduced their risk of developing knee OA by half.

-A 2005 study that followed around 150 overweight and obese patients with OA found that a weight-loss of 5 percent brought about an average 18 percent improvement in OA symptoms, including reduced pain and improved joint function.
+A 2005 study that followed around 150 patients with excess weight or obesity with OA found that a weight-loss of 5 percent brought about an average 18 percent improvement in OA symptoms, including reduced pain and improved joint function.
 With RA, maintaining a lower weight is linked to better outcomes and recovery.
-A study that looked at the response of RA patients to a common treatment, infliximab (Remicade®), found that compared to those of normal weight, only about half of the overweight and obese patients went into a state of remission.
+A study that looked at the response of RA patients to a common treatment, infliximab (Remicade®), found that compared to those of normal weight, only about half of the patients with excess weight or obesity went into a state of remission.

 Overall, body weight is significantly connected to the health of your joints.
 One benefit of maintaining lower weight is clearly a reduced risk for all forms of joint disease.
 If you are overweight and suffer from arthritis, even small amounts of weight-loss may significantly improve the health and function of your joints.